Unification Church: Secrecy and esoteric

-The Unification Church is sometimes said to be esoteric in that it keeps some of its doctrines secret from non-members, a practice that is sometimes called "heavenly deception".
+The Unification Church is sometimes said to be a secret society in that it keeps some of its doctrines secret from non-members, a practice that is sometimes called "heavenly deception."
 In 1979, critics D. Tingle and R. Fordyce commented: "How different the openness of Christianity is to the attitude of Reverend Moon and his followers who are often reluctant to reveal to the public many of their basic doctrines."
 Since the 1990s, many Unification texts that were formerly regarded as esoteric have been posted on the Family Federation for World Peace and Unification's official websites.